Code-Institute-Submissions/how-do-you-do/FUTURE_FEATURES.md

 -   Ability to book future session with current teacher and add option of booking session with  :

-    -   different teacher from ame country / timezone
+    -   different teacher from same country / timezone
     -   different teacher from different country / timezone

     so that student can experience different styles of conversations , accents...